Xvobuk/word_counter/README.md

 Run the program.

 You will receive two output files: one will provide the top-100 results without filtering out pronouns, interjections, and many conjunctions, while the second will give a more interesting statistic.

+At this point works only with Russian language.